tberlok/paicos/docs/source/configuration.md

 ## Custom user units

-You can set your own units, which is useful if you have implemented a new output option in Arepo or if your simulations include some non-standard physics options.
+If you are using automatic handling of units, you need to set your own units if you use a new output option in Arepo or if your simulations include some non-standard physics options.

 ```